ecoscape-earth/ecoscape-connectivity/README.md

 **Arguments**:

-- `habitat_fn`: name of habitat geotiff.
+- `habitat_fn`: name of habitat geotiff, or GeoTiff object from habitat geotiff.
 This file must contain 0 = non habitat, and 1 = habitat.
-- `terrain_fn`: name of the landscape matrix geotiff.
+- `terrain_fn`: name of the landscape matrix geotiff, or GeoTiff object from landscape matrix geotiff.
 This file contains terrain categories that are translated via permeability_dict.
 - `connectivity_fn`: output file name for connectivity.
 - `flow_fn`: output file name for flow.
 If None, the flow is not computed, and the computation is faster.